Yosemite Hikes masthead (Washburn Point)

 If you're taking the long route from Glacier Point, park in the Glacier Point parking lot and take the Panorama Trail, which will intersect with the main Half Dome route just above Nevada Fall.

-More Half Dome Questions We Hear a Lot
+More Half Dome Questions That Pop Up a Lot

 How many people have died on Half Dome?